-This is the issue we face when thinking about retirement.
-How can we know how much we’ll need to retire when we don’t know how many years retirement will last?
+Striking the right balance between living a comfortable lifestyle in retirement and saving for a long enough retirement is a challenge.
+How can you know how much you’ll need to retire when you don’t know how many years retirement will last?
 How do you balance today’s needs with an unknown future?
-What is enough to ensure our comfort during retirement when we don’t know what our needs will be as we age?

 Whatever dollar amount you currently think you’ll need at retirement, it’s probably not enough.
 Why?
 Because it’s important to take inflation into account.
 It’s not enough to think of the dollar amount you need each year and multiply it out for thirty years because living will get more expensive over time.